ESTHERCHIZARAM28/CAPSTONE-PROJECT-DOCUMENTATION-1/README.md

 # CAPSTONE-PROJECT-DOCUMENTATION
-This the documentation of my LITA capstone project.
-These project includes two data sheet; Sales Data and Customer Data.
+This is the documentation of my LITA capstone project.
+These project includes two data sheets; Sales Data and Customer Data.